 She welcomes diversity.
 Her counseling sessions and workshops are always LGBTQIA, etc., kink, poly friendly, and so on.
 Cultural, ethnic, gendered, and embodied diversity is also welcome.
 All sessions and classes are fragrance free.

-As a sexuality educator for adults, Dr. Marsh offers classes in beginning Ipsalu Tantra (no nudity or intimate touch), erotic hypnosis, and relationship skills based on the world-famous, research-based PREP.inc curriculum for marriage education.
+As a sexuality educator for adults, Dr. Marsh offers classes in erotic hypnosis, and relationship skills based on the world-famous, research-based PREP.inc curriculum for marriage education.
+As of May 10, 2018 she has resigned as an apprentice teacher of Ipsalu tantra.

 As a certified hypnosis instructor, she is the founder of the Intimate Hypnosis Training Center and offers basic hypnotist certification as well as a specialty certificate in hypnosis for sexual concerns.